JJ/hoborg/text/text.md

 whatever.
 So you learn the looks of somebody who is turning a confidence trick on you.

-I learnt it there and then.
-He had a look of despise towards me, but at the same time he looked desperate.
+I learned the lesson  there and then.
+He had a look of contempt towards me, but at the same time he looked desperate.
 As if that was in dire need of something.
 But then, who was I to say anything, I looked as if I needed a mechanical man then and there.